Laurence Sterne: Writing

+In 1759, Sterne contributed to a pamphlet war related to Fountayne's rivalries within the church.
+Fountayne was criticized by an ambitious ecclesiastical lawyer, Francis Topham, who complained that he had been unfairly passed over for the commissaryship granted to Sterne.
+Topham and Fountayne published a series of open letters criticizing each other, which spurred several replies from their acquaintance.
+Sterne published A Political Romance in January 1759, a satirical work with unflattering caricatures of Fountayne's critics.
+Unusually for a pamphlet, Sterne explicitly attached his name to the work.
+The Archbishop of York was embarrassed by how public the church's internal disputes had become, and ordered all 500 copies of A Political Romance burned.
+Sterne complied, but a handful of copies accidentally survived from other owners.

-Sterne wrote a religious satire work called A Political Romance in 1759.
-Many copies of his work were destroyed.
-According to a 1760 anonymous letter, Sterne "hardly knew that he could write at all, much less with humour so as to make his reader laugh".
+Despite its lack of success, A Political Romance was a turning point for Sterne.
+Reportedly, he later said that before finishing it, "he hardly knew he could write at all, much less with humour, so as to make his reader laugh."
 At the age of 46, Sterne dedicated himself to writing for the rest of his life.
-It was while living in the countryside, having failed in his attempts to supplement his income as a farmer and struggling with tuberculosis, that Sterne began work on his best-known novel, The Life and Opinions of Tristram Shandy, Gentleman, the first volumes of which were published in 1759.
+He immediately began work on his best-known novel, The Life and Opinions of Tristram Shandy, Gentleman, the first volumes of which were published in 1759.
 Sterne was at work on his celebrated comic novel during the year that his mother died, his wife was seriously ill, and his daughter was also taken ill with a fever.
 He wrote as fast as he possibly could, composing the first 18 chapters between January and March 1759.
-Due to his poor financial position, Sterne was forced to borrow money for the printing of his novel, suggesting that Sterne was confident in the prospective commercial success of his work and that the local critical reception of the novel was favourable enough to justify the loan.
+Sterne borrowed money for the printing of his novel, suggesting that he was confident in the prospective commercial success of his work.